About CoAlternative Energy Ltd.

 THE THIRD...

-...an identical plant in a logistically perfect location (Nova Scotia) is under project development.
-The existing white pellet plant currently produces 100t tonnes per year.
-CAE will expand the plant and produce 225t tonnes of white pellets and 200t tonnes of black pellets per year.
-The entire production has been sold to Total Energy, which will produce green energy pellets as a replacement for coal in 2026.
-The remains of the devastating forest fires will be used as raw material. (see presentation)
+A structurally identical plant in a logistically ideal location (Nova Scotia) is currently under development.
+The existing white pellet plant currently produces 100 tons annually.
+CAE will expand the plant to produce 225 tons of white pellets and 200 tons of black pellets annually.
+The entire production has been sold to Total Energy, which will produce green energy pellets as a coal replacement starting in 2028.
+The raw material used will be the residue from the devastating wildfires.

 CAE GREEN ENERGY PELLETS